theheking/intro-to-r/content/3_dataframes.md

 `read.csv()` can fail or be very slow at reading files more than a few hundred MB in size.
 In this case, you can look into the `data.table` package.
 It has functions for loading and running analyses on larger datasets

+## Manually recreate the Ecoli_metadata file contents as a dataframe
-## If you could not access the Ecoli_metadata file.
-Copy and paste the code below to manually create the dataframe instead
+If you could not access the Ecoli_metadata file.
+Copy and paste the code below to manually create it instead

 ```
 # Only run this if you do not have access to the csv file